VoyVivika/Animator-Parameter-Finder/README.md

 # Animator Parameter Finder
 This Utility will Seek Through a Provided Unity Animator Controller and try to find any usage of a Parameter of the Specified Name.
 This is useful if you are trying to delete a Parameter but may be un-aware where it may also be being used.

-This Utility will look for the usage of this Parameter in:
+This Utility will search for Parameters in:
 - Transitions
 - Entry Transtions
 - Anystate Transitions